Stephen Engel

 Stephen Engel is an American television producer and writer.
-He is an executive producer of two Disney Channel original series A.N.T.
-Farm and Mighty Med.
+He has served as a writer and producer on many TV series, including The Big Bang Theory, Dream On, Mad About You, Alright Already, Just Shoot Me!, The War at Home, A.N.T.
+Farm, and Mighty Med.

-He wrote several television series such as Dream On, Mad About You, Alright Already, Just Shoot Me!, The War at Home, A.N.T.
-Farm and The Big Bang Theory.
+He also created and served as the showrunner of several series, including Inside Schwartz, Work with Me, and The Big House.

 Engel is an alumnus of Tufts University and New York University School of Law.